placesDAO/places-contracts/README.md

 Represents a geographic coordinate with altitude.

 Places provide location information in two formats, string and integers.
-Since double floating points are not a native type in Solidity, we encode this data up to 14 decimal places and providing means to decode without losing precision but while also allowing the ability to perform computation on-chain.
-We do provide MAX & MIN integer values for latitude and longitude coordinates.
+Since double floating points are not a native type in Solidity, we encode location data up to 14 decimal places and provide a means to decode without losing precision but while also allowing the ability to perform computation on-chain.
+To bound coordinates positive (North and East) or negative (South and West) use the `MAX_LATITUDE_INT`, `MIN_LATITUDE_INT`, `MAX_LONGITUDE_INT`, and `MIN_LONGITUDE_INT` integer constants.

 Latitude and longitude values are in degrees under the WGS 84 reference frame.
 Altitude values are in meters.

-* hasAltitude – a boolean that indicates the validity of the altitude values
+* hasAltitude – a boolean that indicates the validity of the altitude values, when false no altitude is available.

 ## Location Integer Encoding